Adam Empie

 Adam Empie (September 7, 1785 – November 6, 1860) was an Episcopal priest in North Carolina and Virginia, who also taught and served as President of the College of William and Mary.

 Early life and education

-Born in Schenectady, New York, to a family of Dutch descent with four full and three half siblings, Empie learned about Dutch Reform and Presbyterian churches and their beliefs.
+Born in Schenectady, New York, to a family of Dutch descent with four full siblings and three half siblings, Empie learned about Dutch Reform and Presbyterian churches and their beliefs.
 However, he warmed to the Protestant Episcopal Church while still a very young man.
 Empie worked during his years as a student at Union College in Schenectady, as well as studied under Eliphalet Nott and Benjamin Allen.
 Despite his busy work schedule and some health issues, he graduated with honors in 1807.

 Empie lived in Rhinebeck and Hempstead, New York, for the next two years where he studied for the ministry and taught in the Classical Academy of the Rev. Seth Hart, as well as tutored the children of Thomas Tillotson, Secretary of State of New York.
 The Rev. John Henry Hobart, soon to be Bishop of New York, became Empie's mentor during this time.